amousset/php-weathermap-zabbix-plugin/README.md

 ---

-`SET zabbix_key name`

-The attributes you want to use to select items in the configuration. `name` refers to the item name configured in Zabbix, `key_` to the item key, `itemid` to the id.

----

 To configure a link, use the following `TARGET` syntax:

 ```
-TARGET zabbix:hostname:input_item_name:output_item_name
+TARGET zabbix:keyname:hostname:input_item_name:output_item_name
 ```

+with:

+* `keyname`: The attribute you want to use to select items in the configuration. `name` refers to the item name configured in Zabbix, `key_` to the item key, `itemid` to the id
+* `hostname`: The hostname of the host you want to used
+* `input_item_name`: the input item identifier (according to what you put as keyname)
+* `output_item_name`: the output item identifier (according to what you put as keyname)

 For example:

 ```
-TARGET zabbix:switch-01:GigabitEthernet3/8-IN:GigabitEthernet3/8-OUT
+TARGET zabbix:name:switch-01:GigabitEthernet3/8-IN:GigabitEthernet3/8-OUT
 ```

 ### Configuration of the Zabbix graphs integration